runjp777/developer-examination/backend.md

 # Recruitment Examination (Backend)
-* Develop API by using following structure and requirement
+* Develop a simple API by using following structure and requirement

 # API Structure
-    api                                 # API Folder
+    api                                 # API folder
     └─── app.js                         # API entry point
          └─── configs                   # Configuration related stuff
          └─── controllers               # Controllers for all the endpoints